 Algorithmic and probabilistic methods for analysis of DNA and protein analysis.
 Students must be able to write computer programs for data analysis.
 Prior coursework in biology and probability is highly desirable.

-Offered WIN, 4.0 credits, Weeks 1-10, Offered every year
+Offered WIN, 4.0 credits, Weeks 1-10, every year.
+Will be offered in WIN 2025

 GENOME 569 – Bioinformatics Workflows for High-Throughput Sequencing Experiments